-For the past two weeks I have been talking about breathing, concentrating on unusual situations, like conscious hyperventilation and the Valsalva Maneuver.
+I’ve previously discussed breathing but have concentrated on unusual situations, like conscious hyperventilation and the Valsalva Maneuver.
 I should probably have started out by talking about something that is a bit more universally applicable.

 Let’s talk about this: no breathing equals no oxygen equals total exhaustion.

-It’s storytime: a few months ago I was talking with a very frustrated and discouraged grappler.
+Storytime: I once talked with a very frustrated and discouraged grappler.
 For the sake of this story, let’s call the grappler ‘Fred’.
 Anyway, ‘Fred’ was a fit guy who did lots of cardiovascular conditioning to help him with his endurance, but had an unusual problem with his grappling.
 In his own words:

 “The situation seems to occur when I train against new people who are very aggressive, usually wrestlers.
 I try to relax, but it doesn’t seem to be working.
 I still seem to tense up and gas out.
 But when I fight guys who are so much better than me I can train for a long time and even roll for 30-40 minutes at a time with minimal breaks.”